Cloud Vulnerability DB

 A community-led vulnerabilities database

-This vulnerability could allow attackers to bypass authentication checks and access protected routes by using URL-encoded path variants.
-For example, an attacker could access a protected /admin route by using encoded variants like /%61dmin, effectively bypassing any middleware-based security controls (GitHub Advisory).
+The vulnerability allows attackers to bypass middleware security checks by using URL-encoded path variants.
+For example, a protected route like /admin could be accessed using encoded variants such as /%61dmin, effectively circumventing authentication and authorization controls put in place through middleware (GitHub Advisory, Miggo).

 The vulnerability has been patched in Astro version 5.15.8.
-Users should upgrade to this version or later to receive the fix.
-The patch ensures middleware context receives the same normalized pathname value that Astro uses internally, preventing path normalization bypass attempts (GitHub Advisory).
+The fix ensures that middleware context receives the same normalized pathname value that Astro uses internally for routing.
+Users should upgrade to version 5.15.8 or later to address this vulnerability.
+The patch modifies how URL paths are handled, ensuring consistent path normalization across both routing and middleware components (GitHub Advisory).

 Source: This report was generated using AI